Australian court says mine approvals must consider climate harm

-The Federal Court of Australia made the ruling in response to a class action suit brought by eight teenagers that argued the expansion of Whitehaven Coal Ltd’s Vickery Project in New South Wales (NSW) state would contribute to climate change and endanger their future.
+The Federal Court of Australia made the ruling in response to a class action suit brought by eight teenagers that argued the expansion of Whitehaven Coal Ltd's (WHC.AX) Vickery Project in New South Wales (NSW) state would contribute to climate change and endanger their future. read more

 Ava Princi, 17, one of the students that brought the suit, said she was "thrilled" by the judgement because it was the first of its kind.